imperial-genomics-facility/igf-pipeline-help/data_access.md

 * Load irods tool (e.g. `module load irods/4.2.0`)
 * Set up your iRODS account using command `iinit` and specify your password
 * Download data using commandline tool  `iget` (e.g. `iget -Pr /igfZone/home/USERNAME/PROJECT_NAME/PATH`)

+## Access QC report pages

+QC report pages for the raw and anlysed data files are accessible from our ftp site and accessible via the following url format `http://eliot.med.ic.ac.uk/report/project/PROJECTNAME`.
+You have to use the same login credentials for accessing these pages.
+For more details, please check [Project QC Report](qc_report_page.html) section of the help page.

+You can access these pages from your mobile device if you are connected to wifi [Imperial-WPA](https://www.imperial.ac.uk/admin-services/ict/self-service/connect-communicate/wifi-and-networks/access-wifi/).

 ## List of resources